Machendra-org/Documentation/README.md

 this alerting.rules.yml file pass to the `sudo vi /opt/promethues/promethues.yml`
 ### _Alert-Manager_
 The Alertmanager handles alerts sent by client applications such as the Prometheus server.
 It takes care of deduplicating, grouping, and routing them to the correct receiver integration such as email, Slack.
-It also takes care of silencing and inhibition of alerts.
+It also takes care of silencing and inhibition of alerts and the Alert-manager listening Port is `9093`.
 Installation of `Alert-Manager` using below Link
 ```sh
 https://linuxhint.com/install-configure-prometheus-alert-manager-ubuntu/